-A high-fiber diet also helps compensate for digestive problems such as bloating and constipation caused by an excess protein intake.
-Dietary fiber is mainly found in fruits, vegetables and whole grains.
+A high-fibre diet also helps compensate for digestive problems such as bloating and constipation caused by an excess protein intake.
+Dietary fibre is mainly found in fruits, vegetables, and whole grains.
 They bind water and thereby increase the viscosity of the stool.
-About 30g of dietary fiber should be consumed daily.
+About 30g of dietary fibre should be consumed daily.

 Unilateral diets with a high protein content can also lead to a change in the natural intestinal flora.
-Good results can be achieved by changing the diet and/or by taking probiotics that restore the balance of the bacterial colonization in the intestine.
+Good results can be achieved by changing the diet and / or by taking probiotics that restore the balance of the bacterial colonisation in the intestine.

 Protein powder for skin and hair

-An important function of proteins in the body is also the shaping and stabilization of cells and tissues.
-These protein molecules are also known as structural proteins: they often show a fibrous structure and are of great importance to the human body, especially for the skin, hair and nails.
+An important function of proteins in the body is also the shaping and stabilisation of cells and tissues.
+These protein molecules are also known as structural proteins: they often show a fibrous structure and are of great importance to the human body, especially for the skin, hair, and nails.